Disposition of the Land Area of the Palestine Mandate from 1922 to today

 *Yesha is an acronym for Yehuda, Shomron and Azza (Gaza)

-This chart shows, as pointed out by former Israeli Cabinet Minister Benny Alon that more than 75% of the land known as Palestine, promised by the British Government for the establishment of a Jewish Homeland, has already been used to create an Arab state (Jordan) and that Israel, with or without the land known as Yesha or the West Bank has only a small fraction of that land.
+This chart shows that more than 75% of the land known as Palestine, promised by the British Government and the League of Nations for the establishment of a Jewish Homeland, was used to create an Arab state (Jordan) and that Israel, with or without the land known as Yesha or the West Bank has only a small fraction of that land.

 For comparison with other sources, 1 sq. mi. = 2.78 km2.